 SHARE our social media posts to your wall and to any groups you are in!

 Like/Love our social media posts

-Congratulations!
-You just adopted a new family member!
+Congratulations on your new family member!
 NOW WHAT?!
-Well, if you adopted that precious kiddo from us, you have gone through our mini-education presentation and you are 2 steps ahead of the game!
+Well, if you adopted that precious kiddo from us, you have gone through our adoption counseling meeting and you are 2 steps ahead of the game!
 This page serves as a reminder for all the information we threw at you, and for new pet owners who weren’t lucky enough to get a crash course education on bringing their new pets home.

 IF YOU HAVE ADOPTED A PUPPY